 Considering a solar panel array for your home?
 As an owner of a large full system array, Dale shares experience and insight into this alternative energy source, its cost and consequences as well as the benefits for you and the planet.

-Break the myths about today's electric cars and autonomous driving, and find out about the latest advancements.
-Learn how EV cars can fit into your lifestyle: the benefits, risks, consequences for tomorrow.
-Interactive with Q & A.
+Break the myths about today's electric cars and autonomous driving and hear about the latest advancements.
+Learn how EV cars can fit into your lifestyle and about their benefits, risks, and consequences for tomorrow.
+Interactive with Q&A.

 This class will introduce you to the topic of applied ethics, giving you the basic tools to be able to argue about the rights and wrongs of most moral dilemmas.
 It is presented in an entertaining and informative manner, teaching practical ethical analysis without the sermon.

 The course considers the interplay between Christianity, Christendom, and secularism.
-Beginning with Jesus of Nazareth and his Sermon of the Mount, the sessions will consider the implications upon Christendom and today's secular society.
-Considerations include the Crusades, the Inquisition, Enlightenment, and humanism.
+Beginning with Jesus of Nazareth and his Sermon on the Mount, the sessions will consider the implications upon Christendom and today's secular society.
+Considerations include the Crusades, the Inquisition, Enlightenment, and Humanism.
 The sessions will combine lectures, readings, and respectful dialogue allowing the participants to draw their own conclusions.